 - Updated - Fun with Ubuntu Linux - Actually my first serious look at migrating from Windows to Linux to give security and economy in data use whilst traveling.
 I am convinced and rarely use anything else on my dual-booted desktop or laptop.
-Now the entry point to a series covering specialised aspects of Ubuntu Linux.
+Now the entry point to a series covering specialised aspects of Ubuntu and Linux Mint.

-- New - The Chillblast Defiant Optimus Mini Laptop and Linux - a guide to getting the latest Core i7 machines with Optimus NVidia dual Graphics laptops working under Linux (Mint 16 Petra) - light enough for travel - powerful enough for editing Full HD video.
+- Updated - The Chillblast Defiant Optimus Mini Laptop and Linux - a guide to getting the latest Core i7 machines with Optimus NVidia dual Graphics laptops working under Linux (Mint 17 Qiana) - light enough for travel - powerful enough for editing Full HD video.

-- The MSI Wind U100 Netbook and Ubuntu Linux - the story of getting Ubuntu to work on our Wind U100 netbooks to give the ultimate in mobile communications.
+- Updated - The MSI Wind U100 Netbook and Linux - the story of getting Ubuntu and Linux Mint to work on our Wind U100 netbooks to give the ultimate in mobile communications.

 - Extended - Global Computing and Communications - of interest to those who need to keep in touch round the world